z0n3d100/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 > the activity log, metrics, and diagnostic logs of all your Azure
 > resources.
 Azure Monitor can be configured to visualize, query, route,
 > archive, and act on the metrics and logs coming from resources in
 > Azure.
-It is recommended that Resource Based Access Control is used to secure the audit trail to ensure that users don’t have the ability to modify the logs.
+It is recommended that Resource Based Access Control is used to secure the audit trail to ensure that users donï¿½t have the ability to modify the logs.
 >
 > **Activity Logs**: Configure [Azure Activity
 > Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs)